 They need to know if you have any of these conditions:

-an unusual or allergic reaction to doxorubicin, other chemotherapy agents, other medicines, foods, dyes, or preservatives
+an unusual or allergic reaction to methadone, other opioid analgesics, other medicines, foods, dyes, or preservatives

 pregnant or trying to get pregnant